ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/MeshWorkflowGroup.md

 ## Method detail

-<a id="MeshWorkflowGroup.GenerateWorkflows"></a>

 ### MeshWorkflowGroup.GenerateWorkflows()

-Generates all mesh workflows, i.e. executes the ‚ÄúInput‚Äù, the ‚ÄúSteps‚Äù, and the ‚ÄúOutput‚Äù as needed.
+Generates all mesh workflows, i.e. executes the ìInputî, the ìStepsî, and the ìOutputî as needed.

 <!-- !! processed by numpydoc !! -->

-<a id="MeshWorkflowGroup.ClearGeneratedData"></a>

 ### MeshWorkflowGroup.ClearGeneratedData()